magzzy124/chat-app/README.md

    cd server
    npm install
    ```
+3. Use the SQL dump file located in the SQL folder to generate the database.
+4. Generate your env file based on the env.example file.

-3. Compile and run the C WebSocket server:
+5. Compile and run the C WebSocket server:

    #### On Windows (with Cygwin/MSYS2/WSL) or on Linux:
    ```sh